urbanburn/dreams/README.md

 ## Env Settings
 You can copy .env-example to .env file and use it to check which ENV vars we are using

+To install ENV vars in a quick way check out https://github.com/xavdid/heroku-config

 #### Ability to Show/Edit Point of Contact
 We've added the ability to show a contact person from art-department for the dream-creator in the dream page.
 This field is editable by admin/guide users only.